mesosphere/dcos-commons/ROADMAP.md

 1. __Graceful Shutdown for Tasks__: Support for graceful shutdown of services such as [Apache Kafka](https://kafka.apache.org/documentation#basic_ops_restarting).
 This is considered an optimization since hardware and software can fail unexpectedly.

-1. __Advanced Docker Image Support for Tasks__: Support for Docker image per task.
+1. __Advanced Docker Image Support for Tasks__: Support for Docker image per task within a pod.

 1. __Updatable Placement Constraints for Pods__: Enable operators to update pods placement constraints so that pods can safely replace without losing data or violating performance SLAs.